amudvari/amudvari.github.io/_pages/about.md

 Recent Updates
 ======

-I am planning on graduating this summer, so I am looking forward to (and actively searching for) the next phase of my career!
+I am planning on graduating this summer, so I am looking forward to (and actively searching for) the next chapter in my career!